Ashley Linden-Carmichael, Ph.D.

 Bio

-Ashley’s program of research focuses on identifying influential and underlying psychosocial predictors and consequences of high-risk drinking behavior, including high-intensity drinking, blackout drinking, alcohol mixed with energy drinks, and simultaneous use of alcohol with other substances, such as cannabis.
-Ashley has a particular interest in using innovative methods, such as daily diary designs and ecological momentary assessment, to assess and intervene in problematic alcohol use patterns in real-time.
+Ashley Linden-Carmichael‘s program of research focuses on identifying influential and underlying psychosocial predictors and consequences of high-risk drinking behavior, including high-intensity drinking, blackout drinking, alcohol mixed with energy drinks, and simultaneous use of alcohol with other substances, such as cannabis.
+She has a particular interest in using innovative methods, such as daily diary designs and ecological momentary assessment, to assess and intervene in problematic alcohol use patterns in real-time.

-Ashley received her PhD in Applied Experimental Psychology at Old Dominion University in 2016.
-She is currently PI of a five-year K01 Career Development Award from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+Dr. Linden-Carmichael received her Ph.D. in Applied Experimental Psychology at Old Dominion University (ODU) in 2016.
+She is currently PI of a five-year K01 Career Development Award and multiple PI of an R21 award from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 She also received pre-doctoral NRSA fellowship funding from NIAAA (F31 AA023118).
-Ashley completed her undergraduate work at Central Michigan University in 2010 and received her M.S. in Experimental Psychology from ODU in 2012.
+She completed her undergraduate work at Central Michigan University in 2010 and received her M.S. in Experimental Psychology from ODU in 2012.